-Founder Wendy Powell – ‘My birth story and why I made MUTU’.
+Founder Wendy Powell – ‘Why I made MUTU’.

-I know that women’s bodies are incredible, amazing things.
-That they are strong, adaptable, powerful and occasionally capable of miracles.
-But I have ‘wobbled’ on 2 fairly major occasions to maintain that belief, namely my very own birth story.
+I know that women’s bodies are strong, adaptable, powerful and occasionally capable of miracles.
+But I have ‘wobbled’ on 2 fairly major occasions to maintain that belief when I had my own babies.

-Don’t worry, it’s not going to be a ‘my gory birth story is worse than yours’ moment.
-Many women have traumatic or physically damaging birth experiences and just as many have fantastic, unassisted and empowering experiences (I applaud you whilst being just slightly envious).
+It’s not a competition.
+Many of us have had traumatic or physically damaging birth experiences, and just as many have fantastic, unassisted and empowering experiences (I applaud you whilst being just slightly envious).

 I needed to re-think the advertising for my pregnancy and postnatal personal training business after I had my first baby in 2005.
-I had been one of those trainers who with the very best of intentions would assure clients how easy their birth could be if they just followed the correct pregnancy exercise regime.
+I had been one of those trainers who with the very best of intentions would assure clients how smooth everything would be if they followed the correct pregnancy exercise regime.
 How quickly they would pop out their baby with their finely tuned pelvic floor muscles and how swiftly they would zing back to energetic gorgeousness.

 I felt short-changed, bitter and broken.
 It was so unfair.
 I’d ‘done everything right’.
 I had eaten, relaxed and exercised by the book, so how come none of it worked out?